fluttered-book/fluttered-book.github.io/content/docs/learning-dart/collections.md

 ![fold - element 1](../images/fold-1.webp)
 ![fold - element 2](../images/fold-2.webp)

-Summing a collection is common enough that they included already.
+Summing a collection is common enough that it is already built in.
 All you need is:

 ```dart